persalteas/RNANet/doc/FAQ.md

 In the final filtered alignment that we provide for download, the same rule applies, but on top of that, some '.' are replaced by '-' when a gap in the 3D structure (a missing, unresolved nucleotide) is mapped to an insertion gap.

+* **What are the cmalign options for ?**

+From Infernal's user guide, we can quote that Infernal uses an HMM banding technique to accelerate alignment by default.
+It also takes care of 3' or 5' truncated sequences to be aligned correctly (and we have some).
+First, one can choose an algorithm, between `--optacc` (maximizing posterior probabilities, the default) and `--cyk` (maximizing likelihood).

+Then, the use of bands allows faster and more memory efficient computation, at the price of the guarantee of determining the optimal alignment.
+Bands can be disabled using the `--nonbanded` option.
+A best idea would be to control the threshold of probability mass to be considered negligible during HMM band calculation with the `--tau` parameter.
+Higher values of Tau yield greater speedups and lower memory usage, but a greater chance to miss the optimal alignment.
+In practice, the algorithm explores several Tau values (increasing it by a factor 2.0 from the original `--tau` value) until the DP matrix size falls below the threshold given by `--mxsize` (default 1028 Mb) or the value of `--maxtau` is reached (in this case, the program fails).
+One can disable this exploration with option `--fixedtau`.
+The default value of `--tau` is 1e-7, the default `--maxtau` is 0.05.
+Basically, you may decide on a value of `--mxsize` by dividing your available RAM by the number of cores used with cmalign.
+If necessary, you may use less cores than you have, using option `--cpu`.

+Finally, if using `--cyk --nonbanded --notrunc --noprob`, one can use the `--small` option to align using the divide-and-conquer CYK algorithm from Eddy 2002, requiring a very few memory but a lot of time.
+The major drawback of this is that it requires `--notrunc` and `--noprob`, so we give up on the correct alignment of truncated sequences, and the computation of posterior probabilities.

 * **Why are there some gap-only columns in the alignment ?**

 These columns are not completely gap-only, they contain at least one dash-gap '-'.
 This means an actual, physical nucleotide which should exist in the 3D structure should be located there.
 The previous and following nucleotides are **not** contiguous in space in 3D.